Gulfstar Yachts: History

-In 1970, Vince Lazzara emerged from a two-year non-compete clause which had prevented his building fiberglass monohull power and sailboats.
+In 1970, Vince Lazzara emerged from a two-year non-compete clause, which had prevented his building fiberglass monohull power and sailboats.
 He had signed this clause when he sold his share in Columbia Yachts and had been biding his time by building houseboats.
-Immediately after the non-compete cause expired, Lazzara founded Gulfstar Yachts in the Tampa Bay area.
+Immediately after the non-compete clause expired, Lazzara founded Gulfstar Yachts in the Tampa Bay area.
 He began building low-priced, low-quality, beamy boats.
-The hulls were even interchangeable as sailboats or trawlers which minimized production costs.
+The hulls were even interchangeable as sailboats or trawlers, which minimized production costs.
 In the mid-1970s, Gulfstar was losing market share.
 Lazzara, not wanting to leave a legacy as a producer of poor quality yachts reorganized the company, contracted Ted Hood for a number of models and began to produce high-quality, performance yachts also updating and expanding its Sailmaster series.
-In 1984 Gulfstar began producing the Sailcruiser twin engine motorsailor series producing yachts rivaling that of the best production yachts of the late 70's and mid 80's.
-The early and mid 80's are now considered Gulfstar's 'Golden Era' of yacht production.
+In 1984, Gulfstar began producing the Sailcruiser twin engine motorsailor series, producing yachts rivaling that of the best production yachts of the late 70s and mid 80s The early and mid 80's are now considered Gulfstar's 'Golden Era' of yacht production.
 By the mid-1980s, as sons Richard and Brad (powerboat fans) became more involved in Gulfstar, their production shifted towards powerboats and away from the performance sailboats.
-During the mid-1980s Gulfstar also produced a number of performance sailing yachts for the CSY charter boat fleet in the Caribbean.
+During the mid-1980s, Gulfstar also produced a number of performance sailing yachts for the CSY charter boat fleet in the Caribbean.

-In 1986, Gulfstar and Viking Yachts, a powerboat manufacturer, starting talking about a merger.
+In 1986, Gulfstar and Viking Yachts, a powerboat manufacturer, started talking about a merger.
 In 1990, Viking purchased Gulfstar's assets.